Doing Business with and in China: Value Chain Connections Across the U.S., Taiwan, and China

 Description: China plays a pivotal role in the global economy.
 Daily, multinational companies from all over the globe enter into China to sell products or to set up supplier agreements.
 Given its central status, firsthand knowledge of Chinese business practices is critical for success in the global economy.

 Students in this travel class will learn about doing business not only in China but also in the associated economy of Taiwan.
 The course begins with an orientation session at DU focusing on U.S. companies' experiences with China and Taiwan, and preparing for the upcoming trip.
 Students then travel to Taiwan.
 Through day trips, company visits and cultural tours, students will be exposed to how Taiwanese companies conduct business and interact with American and Chinese companies.
 This will include a visit to a top university and time to interact with Taiwanese business students.
-Following this, students will visit two cities in China, Foshan and Shunde, to explore business operations and the local culture.
+Following this, students will visit Nanjing in China, to explore business operations, higher education environment, and the local culture.

 Approximate Travel Costs*: